djtooke/CV/README.md

 #### Excellent Communication Skills

 I consider my communication skills to be my greatest asset.
-I've been lucky enough to hone them in a wide variety of contexts, whether in leadership mode as a teacher of unruly Guyanese schoolchildren, through tutoring undergraduate students in music, or in writing and directing plays!
+I've been lucky enough to hone them in a wide variety of contexts, whether as a teacher of unruly Guyanese schoolchildren, through tutoring undergraduate students in music, or in writing and directing plays!

 At Makers Academy, close communication has been front and centre throughout our pair programming sessions and group work.
 I'm particularly happy breaking down and explaining code to another developer, and where necessary, teaching any new elements.
+The feedback I've received from other members of my cohort is that as a pair programmer I'm patient, very friendly, and able to work towards tackling problems in a shared headspace.

 #### Creative Problem Solving